Roxanne Evans Stout: A teacher’s journey

 Artist and teacher, wanderer and dreamer, garden dweller, river walker, child of the forest, daughter of the sea, always grateful, always noticing, always growing.
 Fibre Arts Take Two had the pleasure of talking with mixed media artist Roxanne Evans Stout.

-Art wouldn’t stay on the side for Roxanne though.
+Art wouldn’t stay on the side for Roxanne, though.
 After she took a class called Biological Illustration, new opportunities arose.
-“I had this wonderful, wonderful teacher and he appreciated my drawings right away.”
+“I had this wonderful, wonderful teacher, and he appreciated my drawings right away.”
 With this teacher’s help, Roxanne was able to create her own major, which she called Biological Illustration.
 “I was just in heaven, I got to pick my own classes, and of course, get them approved.
-And then I got a Bachelor’s in Science so I do have that science background.”
+And then I got a Bachelor’s in Science, so I have that science background.”

 Art in collaboration

-Roxanne has also found great reward as a collaborative artist and has actively sought collaborations with many artists including NYC based fellow mixed media artist and teacher Seth Apter.
-She says, “Everybody has a different style and you want to make something that fits within the artist’s First Vision, but still go off on your own.”
-Roxanne sees the challenge as part of the reward, saying that “Every time you collaborate you learn so much, and you’re stretched, and challenged.
-It’s better not to be totally safe, it’s better to learn and grow with your work and, and I feel like you’re learning something new every day.”
+Roxanne has also found great reward as a collaborative artist and has actively sought collaborations with many artists, including NYC-based fellow mixed media artist and teacher Seth Apter.
+She says, “Everybody has a different style, and you want to make something that fits within the artist’s First Vision but still go off on your own.”
+Roxanne sees the challenge as part of the reward, saying that “Every time you collaborate, you learn so much, and you’re stretched and challenged.
+It’s better not to be totally safe; it’s better to learn and grow with your work, and I feel like you’re learning something new every day.”

 Artist and teacher

-Roxane acted as her own advocate to build her teaching career.
-“I heard about galleries that had classes or stores, or venues and phoned them up and introduced myself and sent pictures of my work and I just kind of started.
+Roxanne acted as her own advocate to build her teaching career.
+“I heard about galleries that had classes, stores, or venues and phoned them up and introduced myself and sent pictures of my work and I just kind of started.
 When I first started, I just had a few people come to my workshops, but as the years went by, I would have more people approach me, which is wonderful.”

-“After COVID started I just thought I’m going to jump in and do a workshop on Facebook Live.
-It was a little hard setting up my camera and a few issues like that but that class was amazing.
+“After COVID started, I just thought I’m going to jump in and do a workshop on Facebook Live.
+It was a little hard setting up my camera and a few issues, but that class was amazing.
 It was like lots of different things that may be put together.
-It was called Notebook Journeys and we did fabric and we did paper.
+It was called Notebook Journeys, and we did fabric and paper.
 I was just thrilled.
 And it was fun for my students.
 At least they all said so!
 And then it was fun for me because I got to connect with people and feel like I was contributing to the art world.”

-Roxanne believes that this connection is especially important right now, even for artists. “ I know a lot of us are solitary people, but connecting is important and I think it is important to push ourselves to do that.”
+Roxanne believes this connection is especially important now, even for artists. “ I know many of us are solitary people, but connecting is important, and I think it is important to push ourselves to do that.”

 About the artist

-Roxanne Evan Stout’s mixed media art is inspired by the natural world around her from the picturesque rivers and forests that surround her pacific northwest home in the US, to the subtleties of the changing light of the seasons through her studio window.
-Roxanne has found a way to incorporate nature’s magic into her textured and layered mix media work.
+Roxanne Evan Stout’s mixed media art is inspired by the natural world around her, from the picturesque rivers and forests surrounding her pacific northwest home in the US to the subtleties of the changing light of the seasons through her studio window.
+Roxanne has found a way to incorporate nature’s magic into her textured and layered mixed-media work.

-Roxanne’s work is diverse, from collage incorporating found objects stitch and even in caustics, but she’s best known for her beautiful art books and journals, which often tell a bigger story over time.
+Roxanne’s work is diverse, from collages incorporating found objects stitch and even in encaustics, but she’s best known for her beautiful art books and journals, which often tell a bigger story over time.
 No matter what form, Roxanne’s work is unmistakably recognisable as her own.
-As an international Cheetah and best selling author, Roxanne inspires and encourages her students to tell their own story, as she helps them to find magic in the everyday and create artwork from their heart.
+As an international tutor and best-selling author, Roxanne inspires and encourages her students to tell their own stories, as she helps them to find magic in the everyday and create artwork from their hearts.
 Check out Roxanne’s website for more on her beautiful work.